- Forms | Resources

 - Pastoral Transition

 Holy Communion is celebrated each Sunday.
 At Communion Distribution, the bread is placed in the hands; red wine is offered by common chalice or individual cup.
 White grape juice is found in individual cups in the tray.
 The gifts of God are for the people of God.
-Come, for everything is ready.
+All are welcome at the Lord’s Table.

 Lay participation contributes to the richness of our worship, and there are many ways to be involved.
-Contact Pastor McEachran or Dr. Will Simpson for more information and to participate.
+Contact Pastor Burchfield or Dr. Will Simpson for more information and to participate.

 Resources are available to enhance worship.
 Ask an usher for assistance.